armory/docs/content/en/docs/spinnaker-install-admin-guides/splunk-spinnaker.md

 5. Save the file.
 6. Run `hal deploy apply` within the Halyard container to apply the new Echo configuration.

-Once the Spinnaker services that need the configuration change restart, you'll see Spinnaker data starting to flow to the HTTP Event Collector and indexed in the "armory" index.
-You can verify this by running a search such as "index=armory" in the Splunk search bar.
+Once the Spinnaker services that need the configuration change restart, Spinnaker data starts to flow to the HTTP Event Collector and indexed in the "armory" index.

 ### Operator configuration